Lewiston Public Library

 The Lewiston Public Library is a historic public Carnegie library at Park and Pine Street in Lewiston, Maine.
+They provide resources about topics regarding culture, education, and information needed for all children, teens, adults, seniors, families, and all organization in their city.

 History

 In 1902 Andrew Carnegie donated $60,000 for a new granite building with the understanding that the city would fund staff, books, and materials.
 Granite was acquired from North Jay and Norridgewock to be used for the construction.
 The vestibule was modeled after the Greek design with columns 18 feet high and 25 inches in circumference.
 Woodwork of fine oak is found on the fireplace mantels and oak pillars.

 The original library located in Lewiston City Hall was known as the Manufacturers and Mechanics Library.
 The library was formed on January 26, 1861, and existed until the first Lewiston City Hall burned on January 7, 1890.
 The current library still has several volumes that have the Manufacturers and Mechanics library stamps in them.

 Design

 The Colonial Revival library building was constructed in 1902 by Coombs & Gibbs.
 The building was added to the National Register of Historic Places in 1978.